groundtruth/pozi_api/README.md

 to [install these](http://postgis.net/install/) or use a [hosted instance](https://www.google.com/search?name=f&hl=en&q=hosted+postgis).

-The database table or tables made available by RestfulGeof may have a geometry column (none is okay, additional geometry columns will be ignored).
+The database table or tables made available by RestfulGeof must have an ID column.
+RestfulGeof will look for a column named `id`, `ogc_fid`, `ogr_fid`, or `fid`, or for the first integer column, and will use the first one it finds as the ID column.
+RestfulGeof does not allocate new ID values - this should be handled by database constraints.

+There may be a geometry column (none is okay, additional geometry columns will be ignored).
 This must be a geometry column, not a geography column.

 RestfulGeof can read colums of any SRID and will automatically transform them for presentation in WGS84 (EPSG:4326).